-It will pay you to check the weather if you fancy a day out, rather than just believing what you are told!
+It always pays to check the weather out if you fancy a day at the seaside, rather than just believing what you are told!

-As a coastal place Cleveleys very rarely gets snow because of the salt in the atmosphere, and frosts don’t seem to be as hard on the coast as they are inland - although it can still get very cold.
+As a coastal place Cleveleys very rarely gets snow because of the salt in the atmosphere, and frosts don’t seem to be as hard on the coast as they are inland.
+It can still get very cold with wind chill.

-The sandy beach at the new promenade covers completely at high tide, and in winter the water even laps onto the bottom level of the new walkway.
-The beach further north at Rossall Promenade doesn’t entirely cover and there is always some shingle exposed at high tide.
+The sandy beach against the new promenade is covered completely at high tide.
+In winter and very windy weather the waves even lap onto the bottom level of the new walkway (which is what they’re designed to do).
+Further north at Rossall Beach it’s dry at most high tides and there is almost always some shingle exposed at high tide.
+It’s got to be exceptionally bad weather for the sea to reach the wall at Rossall Promenade.

 If you do call at Cleveleys in the wintery winds, be sure to pay heed to the tides and observe beach safety – you can find out more about how to keep safe on the beach at this link.